-Watching this video will help to give you an idea of what a conference is like.
+Watching the video below will help to give you an idea of what a conference is like.

-We've put together a FAQ which we hope will answer most of your questions, but if there's anything else you'd like to ask you can contact your local RJ hub using the contact details on the right hand side of this page.
+We've also put together an FAQ which we hope will answer most of your questions, but if there's anything else you'd like to ask you can contact your local RJ hub using the contact details on the right hand side of this page.